 To use lemongrass in this way, simply take a small cutting of several blades, crush them up, and rub them over your skin.
 As a nice bonus, you can also use lemongrass in your cooking.
 Note that this not a single type of grass, but an umbrella name for multiple species.
 Citronella grass is another specific type, but all contain citronella oil.

-Sage has been burned (smudged) for thousands of years to help with spiritual cleansing, but it also has a lot of promise in repelling mosquitoes.
-Unlike the other plants we’ve listed above, you don’t need to crush sage and rub it on the skin.
+Sage has been burned (smudged) for thousands of years to help with spiritual cleansing, but plant also has a lot of promise in keeping mosquitoes away.
+Unlike the other mosquito repellent plants we’ve listed above, you don’t need to crush sage and rub it on the skin.
 However, you do need to release the oils and scent within the leaves.
 The best way to do this is by burning it.
 Simply toss a bundle into your fire pit, or burn a bundle near the table, and the scent will keep away mosquitoes.

 While it resembles mint in appearance, lemon balm is a little different.
 It can be used in culinary dishes, but can also be crushed up and rubbed on the skin to repel mosquitoes.
 It works to reduce itchiness in bites and can attract butterflies and bees to your outdoor areas.
 Note that these can grow up to three feet in height.

 Floss flowers might not be the most recognizable option on our list, but they can be an excellent addition to your arsenal.
 Floss flowers produce a chemical called coumarin, which is used in commercial pesticides.
 It does mean that these flowers are toxic, so do not plant them if you have pets or small children that might ingest them.
 Simply adding these flowers to your garden or planting a few in pots is enough.
 They are not safe to apply to skin.
 Because of their size, you’ll want to plant several in the outdoor areas where you spend time.
 Note that these are annuals in zones other than 10 and 11.